-- The Plan's failure to qualify for exemption from federal income taxes or any required prohibited transaction exemption under ERISA. - Any communication given to Plan participants designed to influence participants to transfer assets out of the MIP or not to invest in the MIP. - Any change in law, regulation, or administrative ruling applicable to the Plan that could have a material adverse effect on the MIP's cash flow. - Any transfer of assets from the MIP directly into a competing investment option. - The establishment of a defined contribution plan that competes with the Plan for employee contributions. - Complete or partial termination of the Plan or its merger with another plan. - · Any substantive modifications of the MIP or the administration of the MIP that is not consented to by the wrap issuer. - Any change in law, regulation, or administrative ruling applicable to a plan that could have a material adverse effect on the MIP's cash flow.
+- Complete or partial termination of the Plan or its merger with another plan. - Any substantive modifications of the MIP or the administration of the MIP that is not consented to by the wrap issuer. - Any change in law, regulation, or administrative ruling applicable to a plan that could have a material adverse effect on the MIP's cash flow.

 The MIP is unlikely to maintain a stable NAV if, for any reason, it cannot obtain or maintain wrap contracts covering all of its underlying assets that are not otherwise invested in money market funds.
-For example, this could result from the MIP's inability to promptly find a replacement wrap contract following termination of a wrap contract.
-The wrap issuer's ability to meet its contractual obligations under the wrap contracts may be affected by future economic and regulatory developments.
 In the event that an issuer of a wrap contract fails to perform as intended, the MIP's NAV may decline if the market value of its assets declines.

-Plan management believes the occurrence of events and circumstances that would cause the MIP to transact at less than fair value is not probable.
+Plan management believes the occurrence of events and circumstances that would cause the MIP to transact at less than NAV is not probable.